 Are your wages being garnished to pay for your student loans?
 Get free expert guidance on stopping wage garnishment for good.

 Wage garnishment can be avoided, even if you’re currently in default and creditors are contacting you for repayment.
 Here are a few ways to avoid wage garnishment and get your loans back in good standing.

 Change Your Repayment Plan

-Even if you’re behind on your student loans, you may be able to sign up for other income-driven repayment plans that could make your monthly payments more affordable by having your payments based on your current income.
+Even if you’re behind on your student loans, you may be able to sign up for other income-driven repayment plans designed to make your monthly payments more affordable.
 These plans include: